What is Aave? (AAVE)

 Aave is a for-profit company founded in 2017 by Stani Kulechov and based in Switzerland.
 Kulechov was trained in law in Helsinki and started Aave while still a student.

-The firm, originally named ETHLend, raised $16.2 million in an initial coin offering (ICO) in 2017, during which time it sold 1 billion units of its LEND cryptocurrency.
+The firm, originally named ETHLend, raised $16.2 million in an initial coin offering (ICO) in 2017, during which time it sold 1 billion units of its AAVE cryptocurrency - originally named LEND.

 ETHLend was different from Aave in that, instead of pooling funds, it tried to match lenders and borrowers in a peer-to-peer fashion.
 In 2018 ETHLend was renamed Aave, which means “ghost” in Finnish.
 ETHLend became a subsidiary of Aave.